In this blog, We take a look at the top five marketing books that will help you succeed with Inbound Marketing and generate leads.

 Just as we heard from JD Sherman, HubSpot’s Chief Operating Officer, at our November Grow with Inbound event, Godin’s book ‘Permission Marketing’ instructs readers that this form of “interruptive marketing” (which aims to snare our attention away from whatever we are doing), no longer works.
 His methodology is based on guiding companies to build relationships with customers who are already interested in their offering, to create trust, build brand awareness, and greatly improve the chances of making a sale.

-Perfectly exemplifying an inbound marketing mindset, this book will guide you through how and why inbound marketing is necessary for business growth and competition in a digital world (where you can be muted or closed in a click of a button).
+Perfectly exemplifying an inbound marketing mindset, this book will guide you through how and why inbound marketing is necessary for business growth and competition in a digital world (where you can be muted or closed with a click of a button).

 Want to know more about the cyclonic buyer journey – we explain it all here!